 - Time out of the workplace

 - Age and earning capacity

 - Any non-financial contribution made by either party, such as one partner staying at home for childcare.

 Different rules apply to inherited wealth and pre-existing trust funds.
 In those cases, assets are much less likely to be divided equally.

-Homemakers are the same as breadwinners
+Homemakers are the same as breadwinners in UK Divorce

 When assessing each party’s contribution to the marriage, the court has made it clear that homemakers stand on equal footing with breadwinners.
 Stay-at-home parents may not contribute to the family’s bank account, but they do make an equal contribution to the welfare of the family, and as such as considered an equal contribution.